Fallen-Breath/minecraft-bingo/README.md

   - Show collector team names in item hover texts
   - Show collector team amount with item count (`count = 10 + n`, iff. `n > 0`)
 - Reset player time since reset stat on game start
+- Add in-game notification.
+When a player right-click or left-click the items displayed in the bingo card inventory, a message when be sent to notify the team.

 ### Fixes